Llangors

 Llangors (also known as Llangorse) is a small village, community and electoral ward in southern Powys, in the historic county of Brecknockshire, within the Brecon Beacons National Park.

 Description

 Llangors lies a few miles east of Brecon, between Bwlch and Talgarth on the B4560, just off the A40, and is home to the largest natural lake in southern Wales, Llangorse Lake.
 Nant Cwy, a small stream, runs through the village before emptying into the lake.

-Llangors is a popular tourist destination and offers visitors a variety of activities: boating, canoeing, sailing, windsurfing, coarse fishing, bird watching, pony trekking, hill walking and indoor climbing.
+Llangors is a popular tourist destination with a variety of activities: boating, canoeing, sailing, windsurfing, coarse fishing, bird watching, pony trekking, hill walking and indoor climbing.